Right to sit in the United States: New York

 performed in a sitting posture", while workers in the mercantile industry must be provided one seat for every three workers and "if the duties of such employees are to be performed principally in front of a counter, table, desk or fixture, such seats shall be placed in front thereof" or behind as needed.

 In 2019-2020, New York Assembly Bill A7649 was proposed to amend the state's right to sit law to cover all workers regardless of sex.

+In 2022, New York State Senators Rachel May and Alessandra Biaggi proposed the "Standing is Tiring (SIT) Act" that would require suitable seating for all workers regardless of sex.
+The bill is in the New York Senate Labor Committee as of 2023.

 North Carolina

-North Carolina first passed a right to sit law in 1909.
+North Carolina enacted a right to sit law in 1909.
 The law stated that "persons, firms, or corporations who employ females in a store, shop, office, or manufacturing establishment, as clerks, operators, or helpers in any business, trade, or occupation carried on or operated in the state of North Carolina, shall be required to procure and provide proper and suitable seats for all such females, and shall permit the use of such seats, rests, or stools as may be necessary, and shall not make any rules, regulations, or orders preventing the use of such seats, stools or rests when any such female employee or employees are not actively employed or engaged in their work in such business or employment."
 Any employer found to have violated the law could be found guilty of a misdemeanor and upon conviction fined between $25 and $100 per the discretion of the court.

+North Carolina's suitable seating law for women workers was repealed in 1973.

 North Dakota

-North Dakota passed a suitable seating law for women workers in 1922, one of the last states to pass such legislation.
+North Dakota issued a suitable seating order for women workers in 1920 and again in 1922.
+North Dakota was one of the last states to mandate suitable seating for women workers.
+The order was later repealed.
+A 1965 report mentions that North Dakota had no suitable seating law.

 Ohio

 In Jones Co. v.
 Walker, decided on March 9, 1971, Ohio's gendered provisions in its right to sit law were ruled by the Franklin County Court of Common Pleas to be a form of sex discrimination favoring female workers over male workers, thereby being a violation of Title VII of the Civil Rights Act of 1964.

+Ohio's right to sit law was repealed in 1982.

 Oklahoma

-Oklahoma first passed a right to sit law in 1908.
+Oklahoma enacted a right to sit law for women workers in 1908.

 Section 3732 of Oklahoma's Revised Laws of 1910 stated that child workers were allowed the right to sit and that "the employer must provide suitable seats and permit their use so far as the nature of the work allows."

-Oklahoma's right to sit law was made gender neutral in 1991.
+In 1991, a proposal was made to amendment Oklahoma's right to sit law to be gender neutral.
+Instead, the law was repealed.